 If a child has not been picked up by the close of class, staff will attempt to reach the parents.
 If staff cannot reach the parents, staff will contact the individuals listed on the Emergency Contact Form.
-If the parents or contact person cannot be reached within 45 minutes, staff will take the child to the principal's office or designee.
-Staff will also contact the Office of Children's Services to notify them of child abandonment.
+If the parents or contact person cannot be reached within 30 minutes, staff will take the child to the Principal or designee.
+Staff will also contact the Office of Children's Services to make notification of child abandonment.

-\ ALL PERSONS DROPPING OFF OR PICKING UP CHILDREN FROM THE CENTER MUST BE SIXTEEN (16) YEARS OF AGE OR OLDER AND LISTED ON THE EMERGENCY INFORMATION FORM.
+ALL PERSONS DROPPING OFF OR PICKING UP CHILDREN FROM THE CLASSROOM MUST BE SIXTEEN (16) YEARS OF AGE OR OLDER AND LISTED ON THE EMERGENCY INFORMATION FORM.